 What is the role of employee recognition in making work more meaningful?
 Cable and Vermeulen note: “Put simply, work becomes more meaningful when people know that their actions are noticed and appreciated…Good leaders make constructive praise a regular part of their management routine.”
 They suggest: “Periodically make a note of one good thing done by each team member, thank them for it, and describe why it made things better.

-In an influential article in the Harvard Business Review in 2011, Prof. Teresa Amabile and researcher Steven J. Kramer also found that recognition is a key factor in employee motivation and productivity.
+In an influential article in the Harvard Business Review in 2011, Prof. Teresa Amabile and researcher Steven J. Kramer also found that recognition is a key factor in employee motivation and productivity, ie employee recognition creates better workplace performance.
 The researchers found that what motivates people on a day-to-day basis is the sense that they are making progress.
 When managers recognize people for the work they do, it signals they are important to the organization.
 Recognition feedback validates the employees’ sense of worth and achievement.

 The BetterUp study in 2018 supported the findings of Amabile and Kramer’s research.
 Only 1 in 20 people rated their current jobs as providing the most meaningful work they could imagine having, and on average, the respondents said they would be willing to forego 23% of their entire future lifetime earnings in order to have a job that was always meaningful.